 Well trust us, you can.
 Here are the Top 6 Beard Growing Mistakes - and how to avoid them.
 You’ll be rocking the beard of your dreams in no time.

-4. Washing too much or not enough.
-Wash your face and stubble everyday with a specialized cleanser.
-Once your stubble transitions into beard length, wash your beard with a cleanser once or twice a week.
+Wash your face and stubble every day with a specialized face and beard cleanser.
+Once your stubble transitions into beard length, wash your beard with abeard cleanser once or twice a week.
 This prevents your beard from becoming overly dry.
 This is, of course, situationally dependent.
-If you have a dirty job or sweat a lot, you just might have to wash everyday to maintain proper hygiene.
+If you have a dirty job or sweat a lot, you just might have to wash every day to maintain proper hygiene.